 Salmon Noodle Stir Fry is packed with vegetables, juicy salmon and smothered in saucy yum!
+Perfect any night of the week they have a healthy balance between high protein and carbs.
 For a fully loaded dinner that is quick and easy to prepare with flavour and take out style yum, you can't go past salmon noodles!

 Everything that you will come to know and love about this recipe is summarised below, you might even find some more reasons to love it!

 - Healthy and satisfying: there is something about perfectly cooked salmon that is simply delicious.
 It is soft, flaky and melts in your mouth.

 - Fast cook time: stir frying food is a very quick method of cooking.
 Using high heat, we push everything around in the pan.
 It won't take long to whip up this meal for an easy dinner!

 - Optional substitutions: I always like to give you some ideas that you could sub in and out with my recipes depending on your preferences.
 One of them here is that you could switch out the noodles and in with cooked rice for nights when you want to change it up a little.

 - Store bought sauce: heaven forbid I develop a recipe only to suggest using store bought sauce!
 I am not, however, if you scroll to my tips and tricks you will see an option there for tired/busy/stressed/hectic life nights (xo).